 For my next adventure in employment, I conducted research to update the Dictionary of Occupational Titles for the Dept. of Labor.
 During that 18 month project, I identified the typical tasks, functions, and requirements for 100’s of different occupations.
 I loved learning about unusual and little known occupations like “cow washer, debubblizer, and tunnel mucker”.

 When that project was completed, I went to work in a non-profit ; Colorado Alliance of Business.
 That organization was committed to public/private sector partnerships to help teens make successful school to work transitions.
 I wrote a grant proposal, obtained 250K in funding and managed a program to help kids stay in school and develop a positive work ethic.
-I had a blast one summer flying around the state in the governor’s four seater airplane facilitating workshops for Job Service staff and social workers on administering a Summer Jobs Program for youth.
+I had a blast one summer flying around the state in the governor’s four seater airplane facilitating workshops for Job Center staff and social workers on administering a Summer Jobs Program for youth.

 Children, Challenges and Becoming an Entrepreneur